 As a matter of logic – “but for” causation

 Even if we accept Justice Gorsuch’s more literal approach, it is still wrong as a matter of logic as the conclusion does not follow from the premises (at least insofar as sexual orientation is concerned; as noted above, I grant there is a good argument that transgender discrimination would be captured by the law).
 The thrust of his argument is that the term “because of” creates a but for standard of causation.
 On this standard, sex need not be the only or even the primary motivating factor – it can account for as little as 1% of the discrimination.
-Following from this premise, he considers the example of two employees, one who is a man both of whom are attracted to men.
+Following from this premise, he considers the example of two employees, one man and one woman, both of whom are attracted to men.
 Since only the man gets fired, this is discrimination “because of” sex.

 This, however, is to beg the question.
 The analogy assumes what it sets out to prove – that sexual orientation discrimination necessitates sex discrimination.
 On a “but for” standard, an element need not be sufficient to cause the discrimination on its own, but it must be a necessary element.
 To determine if an element is necessary, we must isolate it to determine if the discrimination still occurs without it being present.
 To offer an unrelated but illustrative example, if a person gets into a serious car accident and is then taken to the hospital where he receives negligent medical treatment and suffers permanent brain damage, the court adjudicating the medical malpractice claim will assess whether the brain damage would have still occurred but for, meaning in the absence of, the medical negligence – whether, in other words, the medical negligence was a necessary element of the ultimate injury.